 Feature Comparison Health Savings Account (HSA) Health Reimbursement Arrangement (HRA) Provided when you are ineligible for an HSA Administrator The Plan will establish an HSA for you with Healthcare Bank, this is the HDHP's fiduciary (an administrator, trustee, or custodian as defined by Federal tax code and approved by the IRS.)
 UPMC Health Plan is the HRA fiduciary for this Plan.
 Fees Set-up and monthly service fee is paid by the HDHP.
 None.
 Eligibility You must: Enroll in this HDHP Have no other health insurance coverage, including an FSA (does not apply to specific injury, accident, disability, dental, vision or long-term care coverage) Not be enrolled in Medicare Not be claimed as a dependent on someone else's tax return Not have received VA and/or Indian Health Services (IHS) benefits in the last three months Complete and return all banking paperwork.
 Eligibility for contributions is determined on the first day of the month following your effective date of enrollment and will be prorated for length of enrollment.
 You must enroll in this HDHP.
 Eligibility is determined on the first day of the month following your effective day of enrollment and will be prorated for length of enrollment.
 Funding If you are eligible for HSA contributions, a portion of your monthly health plan premium is deposited to your HSA each month.
 Premium pass-through contributions are based on the effective date of your enrollment in the HDHP.
-In addition, you may establish pre-tax HSA deductions from your paycheck to fund your HSA up to IRS limits using the same method that you use to establish other deductions (i.e., Employee Express, MyPay, etc.).
-Eligibility for the annual credit will be determined on the first day of the month and will be prorated for length of enrollment.
-The entire amount of your HRA will be available to you upon your enrollment. • Self Only enrollment For 2017, a monthly premium pass-through of \$83 will be made by the HDHP directly into your HSA each month.
-For 2017, your HRA annual credit is \$1,000 (prorated for midyear enrollment).
-Self Plus One or Self and Family enrollment For 2017, a monthly premium pass-through of \$166 will be made by the HDHP directly into your HSA each month.
-For 2017, your HRA annual credit is \$2,000 (prorated for midyear enrollment).
+Note: If your effective date in the HDHP is after the 1 st of the month, the earliest your HSA will be established is the 1 st of the following month.
+Eligibility for the annual credit will be determined on the first day of the mow will be prorated for length of enrollment entire amount of your HRA will be a to you upon your enrollment.
+Self Only enrollment For 2018, a monthly premium pass-through of \$83 will be made by the HDHP directly into your HSA each month.
+For 2018, your HRA annual credit is \$1,000 (prorated for midyear enrollment).
+Self Plus One or Self and Family enrollment For 2018, a monthly premium pass-through of \$166 will be made by the HDHP directly into your HSA each month.
+For 2018, your HRA annual credit is \$2,000 (prorated for midyear enrollment).